 In some way, Social Media is leveling the ground, and a small company can have as much success with Social Media marketing as a huge brand.
 But your activity has to fit the preconditions.
 In addition, advice for large corporations usually is not so helpful for a one-man business trying to do marketing on the side without a budget.

-The way out is simple: Look for advice for the small companies and beginners.
+The way out is simple: Look for advice for small companies and beginners.
 Some of this advice is rather found on smaller blogs, where people tell how they made their first steps and what you can learn from them.

 9. Overthinking everything